 Finally, when God’s word is taught in church, there is little or no help with application.
 If you are teaching your 16-year-old how to drive a car, you would not give them a lengthy lecture about driving and then expect them to be ready to take the behind-the-wheel driver’s test.

-Small groups face several problems that make it difficult for them to be effective at helping their members grow in their understanding and application of God’s word.
+Small groups, Sunday School classes, and Bible studies face several challenges that make it difficult for them to be effective at helping their members grow in their understanding and application of God’s word.

 Most small groups do not have a qualified Bible teacher.
 Consequently, many small groups access Bible teaching through a DVD or the internet, but this teaching is usually topical or limited to a small portion of a book of the Bible.
 The end result is a fragmented understanding of the Bible and often the students are not actively engaged in studying the text for themselves.

-Small groups often dedicate insufficient time to application because they are trying to do too many different things.
-This is unfortunate because a small group is an ideal environment where people can learn to apply God’s word to their lives.
+When people gather to study the Bible, they often dedicate insufficient time to application because they are trying to do too many different things.
+This is unfortunate because a Bible study is of little value if people do not apply what they have learned in the study to their lives.

-Finally, small group members often frown upon homework.
-They don’t like doing homework because Bible studies don’t seem to make a difference in their lives.
-If they saw their lives being changed because of a study, then their commitment to the study would grow instead of wane.
+Finally, people often frown upon doing homework.
+They don’t like homework because they don’t believe a Bible study will make a significant difference in their lives.
+If they saw their lives being changed because of a study, their commitment to the study would grow instead of wane.

 Our Strategy for Addressing Biblical Illiteracy